damnever/pigar/README.md

     $ pigar -p ../dev-requirements.txt -P ../
     ```

-    `pigar` can list all files which referenced the package(the line numbers for Jupyter notebook may be a bit confusing), for example:
+    `pigar --with-referenced-comments` can list all files which referenced the package(the line numbers for Jupyter notebook may be a bit confusing), for example:
     ```
     # project/foo.py: 2,3
     # project/bar/baz.py: 2,7,8,9